doreenkruppa/uib-module1_Feminist-Art-Studio-Homepage_Grid-Layout/README.md

 ### Creation of a new homepage for the Feminist Art Dealer Studio, oriented to the mockup

+(only desktop version, don't care about responsiveness for this task)
 ![reference image](assets/reference-image.png)

 Used nested grid and _Maven Pro_ font from **Google Fonts**